REDUCE all forms of waste. REUSE items in as many ways as possible. RECYCLE taking advantage of every program available in your area.

-- Bring your saved plastic bags back to the supermarket or other drop-off location for recycling.
-Bags labeled with a #2 or #4 that do not have excessive printing or glue are very efficiently recycled.
-Make sure to include the plastic bags from your drycleaner, newspaper bags, bread bags; plastic packaging from paper towels, toilet paper rolls and napkins; retail shopping bags (with hard plastic and string handles removed), and clear plastic bags and non-sticky bubble wrap often used in product packaging.
+- Bring your saved plastic bags back to the supermarket or other drop-off locations for recycling.
+Plastic bags are now very efficiently recycled to manufacture valuable products that help save trees.
+Make sure to save and include the plastic bags from your drycleaner, newspaper bags, bread bags; plastic packaging from paper towels, toilet paper rolls and napkins; retail shopping bags (with hard plastic and string handles removed), and clear plastic bags and non-sticky bubble wrap often used in product packaging.
 Do NOT include plastic cling wrap or plastic bags used for prepackaged foods (e.g., frozen food bags and pre-washed salad bags).

 - Buy a quality stainless steel beverage bottle and refill it yourself to protect both your health and the environment.
 Saves money, too.

 - Plastic party and holiday decorations and serving materials are huge contributors to plastic waste – avoid and reduce their use as much as possible.

 - If you live in an area where sorted recycling pick-up is provided (glass, metal, plastic), take the time to educate yourself and your family about how the small effort required protects the environment, wildlife and human health.
 Make sure to check all clear, hard-shell packaging for any visible recycle symbol as most of this material is recyclable.

 - For food storage and preparation, use glass, ceramic and stainless steel containers.
 Phase out plastic containers.
 Durable plastic lids often sold with these containers are OK and keep food fresh without disposable plastic wrap (but don’t use them in microwave or oven).

 - Buy fewer packaged foods and more fresh foods – better for both the environment and your health.